 empower was built with the knowledge we’ve gained over 30+ years, helping people claim their SSDI benefits.
 This experience has taught us how to best help individuals and families, as well as what they most need to know about SSDI.

-The SSA measures work history for SSDI with “work credits.”
+The SSA measures work history for Social Security disability insurance with “work credits.”
 Usually, you need to earn 20 work credits in the last 10 years to qualify for benefits.
 What this means is that you’ve worked 5 out of the last 10 years in jobs covered by Social Security.
 (If your employer deducted FICA taxes from your pay, then you were covered by Social Security.)
 Workers younger than 31 years of age need fewer work credits to qualify for SSDI, because they’ve had less time working.

 In short, no. Social Security disability benefits convert to retirement benefits at retirement age, so you don’t collect both at the same time.
 This makes sense, if you understand that generally, Social Security disability benefits are designed to help people who are forced to stop working early, due to a chronic illness or injury.